Call4Cloud | MMP-C | Autopilot | Device Preparation

 https://github.com/Call4cloud/Enrollment/blob/main/CA/DU8_Deploy_ConditionalAccessRules.ps1

-The Bad:
+The Bad?:

-Suddenly all your devices were marked non-compliant!
+Suddenly, all your devices were marked non-compliant!
 Conditional Access cuts off your access to the company’s data at that point.
 Of course, there are some settings you can change to help mitigate problems like this.

-The option to mark the device as not compatible after a few days will ensure your users won’t immediately lose access to their files… Giving you some time to change the compliance requirements.
-As of right now, this Bitlocker compliance check is working correctly again.
-But you never know what will break next…
+The option to mark the device as not compatible after a few days will ensure your users won’t immediately lose access to their files, giving you some time to change the compliance requirements.
+As of right now, this Bitlocker compliance check is working correctly again, but you never know what will break next.

-But I am not done yet, because when requiring compliant devices before you could access “All Cloud Apps” you could also run into some other issues
+But I am not done yet, because when requiring compliant devices before you can access “All Cloud Apps,” you could also run into some other issues.
+I will try to explain it with a couple of examples, but both of them share the same service!
+The Microsoft Store Service

 The first example will show you what could happen when you are using the Online Company Portal and require a compliant device before accessing all cloud apps